gvekony/sv-1800-2012/README.md

 This extension incorporates syntax highlighting and snippet support for `IEEE Std 1800-2012 - SystemVerilog` hardware description language and `Universal Verification Methodology` (UVM) in [Visual Studio Code](https://code.visualstudio.com/).

 # Note
 Please note, that I've created this extension to create a comfortable environment for my workflow.
-It does not and does not even aim to fullfill the needs of everyone, especially since I am much more involved in the UVM based verification side than in design.
-It will not give you any kind of built in support for any FOSS or industry tools by default, so please don't expect that.
+It **does not** and **does not even aim** to fullfill the needs of everyone, especially since I am much more involved in the UVM based verification side than in design.
+It will not give you any kind of built in support for any FOSS or industry tools (eg.: Verilator, VCS, ModelSim, etc.) by default, so please don't expect that.

+At this stage the extension does not have instantation pattern or language server support neither.
+However you can expect proper syntax recognization, scoping and snippets for both SystemVerilog and UVM.

 If you still like the extension, please feel free to throw me a 'Hi!' if we meet at a conference or exhibition or even on LinkedIn.
 I'd like to hear about your experiences! :)